mathimalar/mathimalar.github.io_code/content/project/xnet.md

 date = "2017-11-15"

 # Project title.
-title = "XNet : Efficient Deep Networks"
+title = "NTD Ge Sensor Development"

 # Project summary to display on homepage.
-summary = "Use Expander graphs for making Deep Neural Networks Efficient"
+summary = ""

 # Optional image to display on homepage (relative to `static/img/` folder).
-#image_preview = "bubbles.jpg"
+image_preview = "bubbles.jpg"

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`